dan283/ShapeUp/README.md

 (((s2>0) * (s1)) + ((s1>0) * (s2)) )/2

 Actually scratch that.
-Doesn't look weierd, at least sin(pi/2 * s1)*sin(pi/2 * s2) beats getting an average with value pairs like 0.01 - 0.99.
+Doesn't look weird, at least sin(pi/2 * s1)*sin(pi/2 * s2) beats getting an average with value pairs like 0.01 - 0.99.
 Also, the one above is a tedium to write as an expression.
+Down the line there could be a function to switch between linear and non linear expresions.

 -------------